verissimohenry/RUBY-PROJECT-2-ENUMERABLE-/README.md

 - Install Atom or Microsoft Visual Studio text editor to view the code on your local machine.
 - Install Git.

-### Deployment

-- Open live-server from your text-editor to see the website.
-- Use github pages to view from the Live Demo link above.

 ## Authors

 👤 **Verissimo Henry**